 Photis M. Panayides is Professor of Shipping and Head at the Department of Commerce, Finance and Shipping, Cyprus University of Technology (CUT).
 He holds a first class Honours degree in Maritime Business with Maritime Law (1995) and a PhD in Shipping Economics (1998) from the University of Plymouth, UK.
 Before joining CUT he has held appointments at the Hong Kong Polytechnic University and the University of Plymouth, UK.
 He has also been a visiting Professor at the National University of Singapore, Shanghai Maritime University, the University of Reading, UK, Copenhagen Business School and World Maritime University.
 He has authored four books in the areas of shipping, chartering and shipping management and published several scientific journal papers in highly ranked academic journals.
 He has been an elected member of the Council of the International Association of Maritime Economists, and serves on the editorial board of academic journals in the areas of shipping and logistics.
 He has been a member of the Board of Directors of the Cyprus Ports Authority and is currently the Vice-President of its Board of Directors.

-Dr Panagiota Sapouna is Lecturer in Management and Programme Leader of the MSc in International Business Management at Glasgow Caledonian University.
-She has served as Early Career Fellow in Strategic Management at the University of Stirling.
+Dr Panagiota Sapouna is Adjunct Lecturer and Research Fellow of the Athens University of Economics and Business.
+Previously, she was employed as Lecturer in Management and was the Programme Leader of the MSc in International Business Management at the Glasgow Caledonian University.
+She has, also, served as Early Career Fellow in Strategic Management at the University of Stirling.
 Panagiota holds PhD in Strategic Management and International Business, and MBA and BSc in Accounting and Finance from Athens University of Economics and Business (AUEB).
 Her research interests revolve around strategic management (e.g., mergers and acquisitions, competitive strategies) and international business (e.g., international strategies).
 Panagiota’s research has been presented and published in international conferences and journals, has been part of a number of research and consultancy projects, funded by private and public firms, and is part of trans-national European projects.

 John Synodinos is Head of Market Risk Sector and Assistant General Manager of Eurobank Ergasias, member of the Board of Directors of Eurobank Asset Management, and member of the Group’s Assets and Liabilities Committee.
 He holds PhD from Stanford University (USA) in Experimental High Energy Physics and B.A. in Physics from Harvard University, USA.
 Previous positions held include Eurobank Ergasias as quantitative analyst in the Market Risk Sector; Market Risk Sector, Operations and Development Manager; Manager, Risk & Premium Management Division, Euler–Hermes Emporiki; and business consultant at Strategic Decisions Group, San Fransisco, California, USA.
 He has been an invited speaker or visiting professor on Risk Management at Athens University of Economics and Business, the Hellenic Management Association, and the Athens Technological Institute.
 Also, he was member of the Greek team in the 26th International Mathematical Olympiad, Helsinki, Finland.